wilbrinkdesign/Wordpress-plugins/auto-update-wp-and-disable-e-mail-notifications/tags/1.1/readme.txt

 == Installation ==

-1. You can install this plugin by searching in WordPress => Plugins => Add New => Search for "Wilbrink Design".
+1. You can install this plugin by searching in WordPress => Plugins => Add New => Search for "Wilbrink Design"
-2. You can install this plugin by pressing the Download button and uploading the .ZIP file in WordPress => Plugins => Add New => Upload Plugin.
+2. You can install this plugin by pressing the Download button and uploading the .ZIP file in WordPress => Plugins => Add New => Upload Plugin => Activate

 == Screenshots ==